-First and foremost, it is important to know that Lab-Grown Diamonds are NOT imitation stones (such as: cubic zirconia, zircon, swarovski, glass, spinel, diamonique, etc.) NOR diamond simulants (such as: moissanite, etc.).
+First and foremost, it is important to know that Lab-Grown Diamonds are NOT imitation stones (such as cubic zirconia, zircon, Swarovski, glass, spinel, Diamonique, etc.) NOR diamond simulants (such as moissanite, etc.).

 In simple words, Lab-Grown Diamonds are as-close-as-you-can-get-to-diamonds, however much cheaper in price because instead of being formed naturally in Earth's mantle (and then delivered to the surface by deep-source volcanic eruptions), they are developed in laboratory (man-made) under similar environmental conditions as natural diamonds.
-For this reason Lab-Grown diamonds are considered to be the only non-simulant and conflict-free alternative to natural diamonds because they possess the identical chemical, physical, and optical properties as natural diamonds originating from nature.
+For this reason, Lab-Grown diamonds are considered to be the only non-simulant and conflict-free alternative to natural diamonds because they possess the identical chemical, physical, and optical properties as natural diamonds originating from nature.

 Both Lab-Grown and naturally mined diamonds have the same chemical composition and atomic structure, producing the very same durability, fire, and sparkle.
-Laboratory grown diamonds are truly a testament to the use of technology and human achievement.
+Laboratory-grown diamonds are truly a testament to the use of technology and human achievement.

-Lab-Grown diamonds are graded to the same carat, clarity, color, and cut specifications as mined diamonds and they can be accompanied by the same type of Diamond Grading Reports written by leading independent gemological institutes and certified appraisers.
+Lab-Grown Diamonds are graded to the same carat, clarity, color, and cut specifications as mined diamonds and they can be accompanied by the same type of Diamond Grading Reports written by leading independent gemological institutes and certified appraisers.

 Classifying Diamonds by their "Type":

-"Type I" diamonds account for approximately 98% of all natural diamonds and contain Nitrogen impurities.
+"Type I" diamonds account for approximately 98% of all-natural diamonds and contain Nitrogen impurities.
 Type II diamonds, on the other hand, contain no measurable Nitrogen impurities.
 All colorless lab-grown diamonds (regardless of how they’re created), lack Nitrogen and are classified as "Type IIa".
 Note that "Type IIb" diamonds share the same lack-of-Nitrogen as "Type IIa", but also contain Boron impurities.
 Thus, screening for Nitrogen (actually lack-of-Nitrogen) is one way that testing devices use to quickly identify diamonds that could be man-made.

 A brief science history: In early-1900's scientists noticed that certain kinds of diamonds displayed similar features, so they grouped them into two main categories: "Type I", and "Type II" (based on differences in transparency under UV radiation).
 Thereafter, they were able to further divide "Type I" and "Type II" diamonds into two sub-categories by the arrangement of Carbon and impurity of atoms in the diamond structure.
-In mid-1900's scientists discovered that Nitrogen was the principal chemical impurity in diamond and that while "Type I" diamonds contained this impurity, "Type II" diamonds did not.
-Below diagram shows a simplified version of the diamond type classification system.
+In the mid-1900s scientists discovered that Nitrogen was the principal chemical impurity in diamonds and that while "Type I" diamonds contained this impurity, "Type II" diamonds did not.
+The below diagram shows a simplified version of the diamond type classification system.
 Type I (top row) and type II (bottom row) diamonds can each be divided into two subcategories based on the arrangement of Carbon and impurity of atoms in the diamond structure.

 As shown above, the vast majority of natural diamonds are "Type Ia", containing plentiful Nitrogen in clusters or pairs.
 It is important to understand that this kind of diamond cannot be grown artificially.
 "Type Ib" diamonds contain scattered and isolated Nitrogen atoms that are NOT in pairs or clusters, and they are rare in nature.
 "Type IIa" diamonds contain almost no Nitrogen, while "Type IIb" diamonds contain the element Boron.
 Lab-grown diamonds mainly correspond to "Type IIb" diamonds.
 Note that types Ib, IIa, and IIb are all rare categories among natural diamonds.